oxinabox/DataDeps.jl/README.md

 In particular it is designed to make getting static data from some server into the local machine, and making programs know where that data is trivial.

+For some examples of it being useful and cool see [this blog post](http://white.ucc.asn.au/2018/01/18/DataDeps.jl-Repeatabled-Data-Setup-for-Repeatable-Science.html)

 ### Why not store the data in Git?
 Git is good for files that meet 3 requirements: